cosinekitty/astronomy/source/python/README.md

 | Type | Parameter | Description |
 | --- | --- | --- |
 | [`Time`](#Time) | `time` | The date and time for which to calculate the Moon's position. |

+### Returns: #Vector
+The Moon's position as a vector in J2000 Cartesian equatorial coordinates.